-We agree with EFRAG that it seems to be a good approach to have a Framework that applies to financial reporting and not just to financial statements.
+We agree that it seems to be a good approach to have a Framework that applies to financial reporting and not just to financial statements.
 However, this extension raises concerns.
-We share EFRAG's concerns expressed in paragraph 2 of page 6.
 The meaning of financial reporting is very wide.
 The Board should clarify that the Framework applies to information concerning the financial position and the performance of the entity.
 The concepts in the Framework do not apply across to other financial reporting information.
 It is difficult at this stage to judge the implication of including all financial reporting in the scope because the discussion on the boundary of financial reporting will be addressed later on in the project, which is not helpful to comment on the scope at this stage.
 Non-financial information should be outside the scope of the Framework.